phileas-condemine/bodily_injury_atp/README.md

 <li> digits tokens should be parsed and formatted whether they are dates/times, money amounts, hours/durations, kilometers/distances, frequency.
 This can be induced by the context (surrounding words) and is not trivial to handle.
 <li> another important feature is the court that handled the case.
 According to the schema this should be inside JURIDICTION and FORM_DEC_ATT tags. it should be easy to parse.
 <li> find out which party won the CASS_text_extraction
-<li> extract decisions looking more specifically at the end of the documents and checking the sentences that start with "comdamne", or "admet".
+<li> extract decisions looking more specifically at the end of the documents and checking the sentences that start with "condamne", "admet", "deboute", "dit", "infirme".
 Decisions are usually introduced by a
-"br - p PAR CES MOTIFS -/p <br>
--p LA COUR -/p"
+"PAR CES MOTIFS LA COUR". it can be found in 28360 cases out of 63340 for CAPP.

 </ul>